smasetty/hugo-blog/content/post/2019-12-15-first-post.md

 ---
-title: First post!
+title: Second post!
 date: 2019-12-15
 ---

-This is my first post!!
+This is my Second post!!